rudelm/rudelm.github.io/content/post/2017/07/23/raspberry-pi-3-with-kodi-netflix-spotify-connect-hyperion-and-retroarch/index.md

 I'm using the Mac Mini for hearing Spotify, watching Netflix and Sky Go Connect, SNES Emulator with Xbox 360 and PS3 Gamepads and of course Kodi as media center in combination with Hyperion on a Raspberry Pi 1 as Ambilight clone.
 I've had to replace all this functionality with the Pi 3, but luckily it is possible!

 ## LibreElec
-I've started with <a href="https://libreelec.tv/">LibreElec</a> (8.0.2 stable) and installed it on the Pi 3.
+I've started with [LibreElec](https://libreelec.tv/) (8.0.2 stable) and installed it on the Pi 3.
 I had to copy the necessary Kodi files for setting the used sources and mysql database, so that I get my existing library and its viewing status.

 ## Hyperion
-Hyperion was <a href="https://docs.hyperion-project.org/en/user/Installation.html">easy to install</a> via HyperionRemote.
+Hyperion was [easy to install](https://docs.hyperion-project.org/en/user/Installation.html) via HyperionRemote.
 I only had to enable guest control for external resources in Kodi, so that Hyperion could properly shut down the backlight while the main menu is being displayed.

 ## SNES emulator
-The SNES emulator can be used on LibreElec using the Kodi add-on <a href="https://github.com/bite-your-idols/Gamestarter">Gamestarter</a>.
+The SNES emulator can be used on LibreElec using the Kodi add-on [Gamestarter](https://github.com/bite-your-idols/Gamestarter).
 Just follow the GitHub instructions.

 ## Xbox360 Gamepads
 My Xbox 360 Gamepads where installed without problems.
 I just had to connect them via the USB adapter and pair them with the adapter.
 They are usable in Kodi as well as in Gamestarter without further configuration.
 I think that PS3 gamepads will probably behave similar.